Coordinating users of shared facilities via data-driven predictive assistants and game theory

+We consider the following two objective functions for the assistant's policy $\pi$, where, as we will see, the former can be seen as a directly measurable ``proxy'' to the latter: \maybe{ more principled objective which is defined in terms of the hidden preferences:} \begin{citem} \item \textbf{\defi{(probabilistic) prediction accuracy objective (loss)}}:

-i.e., \emph{achieving outcomes/utilities comparable to a BNE of the idealized assistant-free game $G$\maybe{where players are fully rational and perform inference themselves}} (selection of a (B)NE is a well-established formulation of the coordination problem in game theory \citep{nisan2007algorithmic}). \maybe{or maybe a more quantitative version? like $\sum_i (U_i)_\pi - (U_i)_{closest BNE}$.} \maybe{and maybe use *partial loss funcitons* instead, e.g., the partial prediction accuracy just meaning that self-fulfilling prophecies are preferred over everything else, but not the preference relations amonf the other outcomes}
+with $d(\cdot,\cdot)$ some arbitrary but fixed statistical distance which is 0 iff both distributions coincide; \item \textbf{\defi{equilibrium selection objective \footnote{Equilibrium selection is a game-theoretic formulation of solving coordination \citep{nisan2007algorithmic}.
+Clearly, equilibria can still be inefficient in terms of social welfare (see Section \ref{sec:rem}).}}}: $\pi$ is optimal iff the corresponding strategy profile $s_\pi$ (Eq.~\ref{eqn:s}) is a BNE of the \bg $G$. \maybe{or maybe a more quantitative version? like $\sum_i (U_i)_\pi - (U_i)_{closest BNE}$.} \maybe{and maybe use *partial loss funcitons* instead, e.g., the partial prediction accuracy just meaning that self-fulfilling prophecies are preferred over everything else, but not the preference relations amonf the other outcomes} \end{citem} We call a policy $\pi$ that tries to optimize $\lpred_\pi$ loosely a \defi{(predictive coordination) assistant}, and a $\pi$ that achieves $\lpred_\pi=0$ a \textbf{\defi{(formally) self-fulfilling prophecy (policy)}}.